-Daltabuit and Pi-Sunyer (1990) describe communities as

-experiencing intensified pressures to participate in the tourism industry as it undergoes a shift from highly localized resort development to a mode that increasingly stresses the marketing of the physical and human environment, including the archaeological remains of pre-Hispanic Maya civilization.
+Daltabuit and Pi-Sunyer (1990) describe communities as 'experiencing intensified pressures to participate in the tourism industry as it undergoes a shift from highly localized resort development to a mode that increasingly stresses the marketing of the physical and human environment, including the archaeological remains of pre-Hispanic Maya civilization' (9).

-(Daltabuit and Pi-Sunyer 1990: 9)

 They ask if the penetration of tourism will 'result in improved material and social conditions for the local population'; whether these communities will 'be given an opportunity to play a significant role in determining their own future'; and, if the Maya can 'generate sufficient political power to protect their property rights and minimize the social and cultural costs of tourism'.

-the expansion of tourism in this part of Mexico . . . has been very much the work of national and international agencies and institutions, both public and private . . .
-Fundamentally, local people and local resources have been approached as elements to be 'managed' by planners engaged in macroeconomic strategies.
+'The expansion of tourism in this part of Mexico ... has been very much the work of national and international agencies and institutions, both public and private ...
+Fundamentally, local people and local resources have been approached as elements to be "managed" by planners engaged in macroeconomic strategies' (9).
+Daltabuit and Pi-Sunyer's work referred to pre-1990 conditions, but in the early 2000s Mexico's 'National Tourism Programme, 2001-2006' confirmed this trend of macroeconomic management by planners.
+Similarly in 2008, Mowforth et al. further confirmed that the Riviera Maya (a product of macroeconomic management by foreign as well as national planners) now covers a substantial swathe of Quintana Roo state, south of Cancún: 'it has required environmental and social change and intrusion on a scale that seems far from notions of "sustainability" (2008: 128).

-(Daltabuit and Pi-Sunyer 1990: 9)

-Daltabuit and Pi-Sunyer's work referred to pre-1990 conditions, but in the early 2000s Mexico's 'National Tourism Programme 2001-2006' confirmed this trend of macroeconomic management by planners.

-As Daltabuit and Pi-Sunyer (1990) observe:

-in places like Quintana Roo - if history and experience are any guide - a 'managed' environment is bound to translate into an environment managed by outsiders chiefly to satisfy the needs of outsiders.
-It is a short step from external direction to what can be termed a process of appropriation, by which physical environment, and within it human societies and historical remains, become subtly redefined as global patrimony - universal property.
+As Daltabuit and Pi-Sunyer observe, 'in places like Quintana Roo - if history and experience are any guide - a "managed" environment is bound to translate into an environment managed by outsiders chiefly to satisfy the needs of outsiders.
+It is a short step from external direction to what can be termed a process of appropriation, by which physical environment, and within it human societies and historical remains, become subtly redefined as global patrimony - universal property' (10-11).
+So it is interesting to note that by 2007, the total area of protected land in Mexico was 22 million hectares (11.2 per cent of the national territory), mostly consisting of biosphere reserves and 'areas for the protection of flora and fauna'.